Apply Now Apply Now Apply Now

 Join developer communities and participate in the Java Community Process.
 Attend tech meetups and conferences focused on Java development.
 Follow industry blogs and take online courses on emerging technologies.
 Currently, important trends include AI-powered development tools, cloud-native applications, and shift-left methodologies.

-40. What are your go-to tools as a Java full stack developer?
+40. What are your go-to tools as a Java full-stack developer?

 Essential tools include version control systems like Git with GitHub or Bitbucket, build automation tools like Maven or Gradle, and continuous integration platforms like Jenkins.
 For development, IntelliJ IDEA provides intelligent features that maximize productivity.
 JProfiler helps identify performance bottlenecks.
 For database work, tools for both SQL (MySQL, PostgreSQL) and NoSQL (MongoDB) databases are valuable.

-Master Java Full Stack Development with GUVI’s industry-relevant Java Full Stack Development course designed by IIT-M & IIM experts.
+Master Java Full Stack Development with HCL GUVI’s industry-relevant Java Full Stack Development course designed by IIT-M & IIM experts.
 Build real-world projects, get hands-on with tools like Spring, Hibernate, and React, and prepare confidently for top-tier Java Full Stack Developer interviews.

 MDN